Skip to content

 Why use a JWT?#

-- Proof of identiy and authorization
+• Proof of identity and authorisation

 SAML uses XML tokens

-JSON is less verbose than the XML in a SAMl token - smaller when encoded.
+JSON is less verbose than the XML in a SAML token - smaller when encoded.

 Stateful vs Stateless?#